shivanshdave/2020-432/projects/project2/README.md

 The next to last subsection of Section 4 should be a listing of your final analytic data set (just type its name) to prove that you have generated a tibble in R. Call this subsection **Listing the Analytic Tibble**

 - This tibble should include any columns of identifying information for the subjects that you deem necessary, plus the variables you intend to use in your Data Analysis.
 - Your tibble listing must be the result of a single line of code where you call the name of the data set.
 You cannot manipulate it in any way.
-      - As it will be a tibble, this listing should provide Dr. Love (in the HTML) with a correct count of the number of rows and number of columns in your analytic data set.
+As it will be a tibble, this listing should print only the first 10 rows of the data, and will also provide Dr. Love (in the HTML) with a correct count of the number of rows and number of columns in your analytic data set.
-- Your final analytic tibble as shown in this Section and used in the codebook and analyses that follow must contain between 250 and 10,000 observations on between 5 and 15 variables, excluding the row identifiers (like subject IDs) although your original raw data set may contain more than 10,000 observations and/or more than 15 non-identification variables, so long as you prune it down to fit within that limit in this Section.
+- Your final analytic tibble must contain between 250 and 10,000 observations on between 5 and 15 variables, excluding the row identifiers (like subject IDs.)

 The final subsection of Section 4 should be a single line of code where you use the `here` package and the `saveRDS` function to save the final analytic tibble to an .Rds file.
 Call this subsection **Saving the Analytic Tibble**.